adamwwilkinson/Obsidian-Vault/System's Programming/Allocating Memory to Processes.md

 #### Physical Organisation
 A programmer cannot predict the size nor location of the process' memory.
 The task of moving information between main and secondary memory is on the OS.

+#### Sharing
+There is a need to allow processes to share memory.

+#### Relocation
+Where processes start off in a location of memory and is moved to another.
+I.e. a processbeing suspended and restarted.

+The OS has the responsibility to tell the process where it is in memory, and where it's variables are in memory.

+#### Protection
+Each process must be protected from either accidental or deliberate "inteferences" from other processses.

+### Initial Memory Allocation Using Partitioning
+The OS itself occupies a fixed portion of main memory.
+The remainder is used for processes.
+This leftover memory is seperated using fix-sized partitions, either equal or unequal.

+### Dynamic Memory Partitioning
+Overcomes any shortcomings of fixed partitioning but can lead to gaps of unused memory, too small to hold a new process.
+Even if the total amount of free memory exist.
+#todo/excalidraw

+#### Algorithms
+##### First-fit
+Find the first unused block of memory that can contain the process

+##### Best-fit
+Find the smallest unused block that can contain the process.

+##### Next-fit
+Remember where the last process was allocated and find the first unused block that can contain that process.